Instructor - Craig Vandall Stevens

 This lamp project provides a nice starting point for lighting designs that students may want to make in the future.
 Along with providing an introduction to Japanese woodworking, this class is an opportunity to make kumiko, the intricate grid-work patterns used in traditional shoji screens and doors.

-The cost includes all material and lunch.
+The cost includes all materials.
+Students provide their own lunch.